Mambouna/pgturbo/doc/builtins.rst

         Cannot be set by the user.

-    .. property:: timescale
+    .. attribute:: timescale

         Controls the speed at which time is counted for ``time`` property and scheduling of function calls.

-        ``1.0`` is normal game time, values above will increase the speed while values above zero slow the timing down. ``0.0`` will pause the time counting.
+        ``1.0`` is normal game time, values above will increase the speed while values between 0 and 1 slow the timing down. ``0.0`` will pause the time counting.
+This can be used to pause the game when set up correctly.

     .. method:: schedule(callback, delay, *args, **kwargs)

         Schedule `callback` to be called after the given delay.

         Repeated calls will schedule the callback repeatedly.

+        Calling with ``absolute=True`` will schedule the callback such that it will not be affected by timescale.

         :param callback: A callable (usually a function you wrote).
         :param delay: The delay, in seconds, before the function should be